-'Keogh Plan' is explained in detail and with examples in the Retirement edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Keogh Plan' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Keogh Plans are like 401(k) plans intended for small businesses.
 They are distinguished from them by having higher limits than the 401(k)s do.
 These tax deferred pension plans can be established by businesses that are not incorporated or individuals who are self employed.

 These types of plans can be one of three types.
 There are money purchase plans preferred by those who are high income earners.
 Profit sharing plans provide yearly flexibility that is dependent on the company profits.
 Defined benefit plans feature higher yearly minimums.

 Keogh Plans are also referred to as HR(10) plans.
 They are permitted to invest in the same investments as IRAs and 401(k)s.
 This includes stocks and bonds, annuities, and certificates of deposit.
 The reasons these plans are so popular for sole proprietors and small business owners has to do with their higher contribution limits.
 A downside to them revolves around their greater maintenance costs and more burdensome administration than SEP Simplified Employee Pension plans feature.

 These Keogh Plans derive their name from the creator of the concept Eugene Keogh.
 He put together the 1962 Self Employed Individuals Tax Retirement Act which became named for him.
 The plans received a name change after the Economic Growth and Tax Relief Reconciliation Act passed in 2001.
 This act so altered these plans that the IRS code dropped the reference name of Keogh.